Personal Financial Help

 Getting and Repaying Student Loans

 The Illinois Student Assistance Commission (ISAC) helps students find scholarships, select a college, navigate the financial aid process, and more.
-Visit the ISAC financial aid toolbox.
-The Consumer Financial Protection Bureau offers information about paying for college.
-Learn about types of financial aid sources and the financial aid application process.
+They have college planning and financial aid events, and you can contact nearby members for free one-on-one assistance.

 Buying a Home